caseyg/hire/contract.md

 ### Technical support

 I don’t offer website hosting or email.
 You may already have hosting; if you do, great.
 If you don’t, I can set up an account for you at one of my preferred hosting providers.
 Then, the updates to, and management of that server will be up to you.

-If you need hosting set up, I can provide a separate estimate for that.

 ### Changes and revisions